ClickHouse/clickhouse-docs/docs/en/manage/billing.md

 ## Pricing

 For pricing information see the ClickHouse Cloud Pricing page.
-To understand what can affect your bill, and ways that you can manage your spend keep reading.
+To understand what can affect your bill, and ways that you can manage your spend, keep reading.

 ## FAQs